LinRenHong/Polynomial-operations-using-dynamic-array/README.md

 This is a normal paragraph:

-    This is a code block.
+    from is a code block.